Nakhon Ratchasima province: Rail

+Road

 Highway 2 (Mittraphap Road) is the main route that connects nine districts in Nakhon Ratchasima including Muang district.
 This route also connects Nakhon Ratchasima to Saraburi and Khon Kaen provinces.
 Hwy 24 links Si Khio District from Hwy 2 to Pak Thongcha, Chok Chai, and Nong Bunnak Districts and to Buriram province.
 A new motorway connecting Khorat to Bangkok is under construction in 2016 and will reduce travel time on the 250 kilometre journey to just over two hours.

 Health

 Nakhon Ratchasima has hospitals in mostly the public sector, but some in the private sector.
 Its main hospital is Maharat Nakhon Ratchasima Hospital, which is the largest provincial hospital operated by the Ministry of Public Health and one of the main hospitals for the MOPH-Mahidol CPIRD Program.
-The province also has a university hospital, which is Suranaree University of Technology Hospital of the Institute of Medicine, Suranaree University of Technology.